Cross-Subject Statistical Shift Estimation for Generalized Electroencephalography-based Mental Workload Assessment: Experimental setup

 \subsection{Feature extraction}

-First, we downsampled the EEG data to 250Hz.
-After, signals were filtered by a band-pass filter with a bandwidth 0.5-45 Hz.
-Features were then computed over 4-seconds-long epochs with 3 seconds of overlap between consecutive windows.
-Considering a 10 minutes experimental session, after downsampling and epoching the data, we obtained an approximate total of 600 points per subject$\bigcdot$session.
-As the literature has shown that increases in mental workload incur in changes in alpha, beta, and theta bands in the frontal cortex \cite{pilot, mwl7}, for the experiments in this work, we considered power spectral density (PSD) features in standard EEG frequency bands, namely: delta (0.1-4 Hz), theta (4-8 Hz), alpha (8-12 Hz), and beta (2-30 Hz).
-The power of each electrode in each of these bands was calculated by decomposing the EEG signal using band-pass filters and then calculating the normalized squared-magnitude for the corresponding time-series.
+Our preprocessing and feature extraction pipeline consisted in downsampling the EEG recording to 250Hz, filtering it with a band-pass filter from 0.5-45 Hz, and computing features over 4-second epochs with 3 seconds of overlap between consecutive windows.
+Considering a 10-minute experimental session, after downsampling and epoching the data, we obtained an approximate total of 600 points per subject$\bigcdot$session.
+As the literature has shown that increases in mental workload incur in changes in alpha, beta, and theta bands in the frontal cortex \cite{pilot, mwl7}, we considered power spectral density (PSD) features in standard EEG frequency bands, namely: delta (0.1-4 Hz), theta (4-8 Hz), alpha (8-12 Hz), and beta (2-30 Hz).